ChrisP1118/PreventPwnedPasswords/docs/index.md

 ## How do you keep my password safe?

-Our privacy policy explains this in more depth.
+Our [privacy policy](privacy-policy.md) explains this in more depth.
+The goal of Prevent Pwned Passwords is to make you more secure, so we are very careful with your data.